Creamy avocado crema is made with sour cream, avocados, and lime juice for a flavorful taco topping!

-This simple creamy avocado lime crema is the perfect topping on a variety of dishes.
+This simple creamy avocado lime crema is the perfect topping on various dishes.
 It can be used as a dip, sauce, or just drizzle on top of everything from salad and nachos to chicken and quinoa bowls and takes just 5 minutes to make.

 I love avocados, but I am not someone who will stick a sliced avocado on something and call it a day.
 I need more of a flavor boost.

 Avocado crema is an avocado sauce with a cream base.
-It combines avocado, cream, and other fresh ingredients to create a topping to many entrees.
+It combines avocado, cream, and other fresh ingredients to create a topping for many entrees.

 Avocado Crema Vs. Guacamole